-In March 2022, the Remuneration Committee approved an inflationary pay increase of 4.10 per cent for permanent employees, effective from 1 April 2022 and an additional 1.60 per cent to update for benchmarking, these combined pay increases totalled 5.70 per cent which is in line with the indexation terms set out in Licence Condition 36.
+In February 2023, the Remuneration Committee approved an inflationary pay increase of 4 per cent for permanent employees, effective from 1 April 2023.
+Benchmarking increases to salary ranges totalled 4% which is in line with the indexation terms set out in Licence Condition 36.